 When children develop myocarditis, they might have signs and symptoms including:

 When to see a doctor

 Contact your doctor if you have symptoms of myocarditis, particularly chest pain and shortness of breath.
 If you've had an infection, be alert for the symptoms of myocarditis and let your doctor know if they occur.
 If you have severe symptoms, go to the emergency room or call for emergency medical help.

 Often, the cause of myocarditis isn't identified.
 Potential causes are many, but the likelihood of developing myocarditis is rare.
 Potential causes include:

 Viruses.
-Many viruses are commonly associated with myocarditis, including the viruses that cause the common cold (adenovirus); hepatitis B and C; parvovirus, which causes a mild rash, usually in children (fifth disease); and herpes simplex virus.
+Many viruses are commonly associated with myocarditis, including the viruses that cause the common cold (adenovirus); COVID-19; hepatitis B and C; parvovirus, which causes a mild rash, usually in children (fifth disease); and herpes simplex virus.

 Gastrointestinal infections (echoviruses), mononucleosis (Epstein-Barr virus) and German measles (rubella) also can cause myocarditis.
 It's also common in people with HIV, the virus that causes AIDS.

 Bacteria.
 Numerous bacteria can cause myocarditis, including staphylococcus, streptococcus, the bacterium that causes diphtheria and the tick-borne bacterium responsible for Lyme disease.

 Parasites.
 Among these are such parasites as Trypanosoma cruzi and toxoplasma, including some that are transmitted by insects and can cause a condition called Chagas disease.
 This disease is much more prevalent in Central and South America than in the United States, but it can occur in travelers and in immigrants from that part of the world.